Table of Contents

-DIY Sensory Deprivation Tank
+What is a Sensory Deprivation Tank

-Netflix series Stranger Things undoubtedly raised the awareness and curiosity levels of people about Sensory Deprivation Tanks.
+Netflix series Stranger Things undoubtedly raised the awareness and curiosity levels of people about DIY Sensory Deprivation Tank.
 But for sure, the technology and use have long been popular before the cult hit series came about.
 It was developed in 1954 by D. John C. Lilly who was a neuropsychiatrist for purposes of psychoanalysis experiments and training.

 He wanted to see how one’s mind and the whole person is affected when sensory factors that trigger thoughts, feelings, and actions are eliminated and so came the development of a sensory deprivation tank.